raphpare/brique/README.md

 ```

 ### stopUpdateOnResize()
-Stop update the dimension of grid items when the window is resized.
+Stop update the dimension of grid items when the grid element is resized.
 ``` ts
 briqueGrid.stopUpdateOnResize();
 ```